This page is also available in the other languages: Deutsch English

 Widgets on iOS lets you quickly access an accessory or a scene right from your Home Screen.
-On iOS 16 you can also add widgets to your Lock Screen.
+Since iOS 17 you can add multiple accessories and scenes to a widget.

 1. Long Press on your Home Screen